A Form Was Never Just a Sheet of Paper

 Our student witnessed no black hole—she saw an average time for review and she could monitor who was reviewing it now.
 Our student didn’t have to run from place to place, nor be on campus, to get it done.
 For staff and faculty: none had to waste their time cross-checking this student’s eligibility against computer databases.
 The Form Engine did this for them.

 We continue to do usability studies with students, staff, and faculty, and we find ourselves squashing bugs and adding new features throughout our sprints.
-Full release will roll out by July 1st.
-Once up and running, our team will begin rolling out the Form Engine’s next form.
+Public beta release will roll out in early May.
+Once up and running and standing on its own, our team will begin rolling out the Form Engine’s next form.
 And then the next.

 Forms are a pervasive part of the web, and they constitute a fair amount of activity within all types of organizations.
 While we’re excited about our approach, we know it is only one of the many ways to uncover and solve hidden aspects of forms.
 We’ll see soon our if our effort to design our way out of this black hole has a lasting effect.
 We’re hopeful it does.